Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The streamlines with charged particles filter behaves similarly to the streamline filter, but instead utilizes charged particles, which are particles with physical attributes (``charge``, ``mass``, ``momentum``, ``weighting``), that are advected using magnetic (``b_field``) and electric (``e_field``) vector fields.
 The resulting streamlines are rendered using tubes, which transform the streamline data into a 3D surface.
+Note: the tube functionality is not behaving correctly, currently this functionality is OFF by default.
-Otherwise, the resulting streamlines can be saved via an extract.
+Otherwise, the resulting streamlines, sans tubes, can be saved via an extract.

 .. code-block:: c++

   conduit::Node pipelines;
   // pipeline 1
-  pipelines["pl1/f1/type"] =  "streamline";
+  pipelines["pl1/f1/type"] =  "warpx_streamline";
   // filter knobs (all these are optional)
   conduit::Node &params = pipelines["pl1/f1/params"];
   //vector fields